• Home

 Visit the Center for Writing Website

-GTF will support a faculty instructor who is assigned to teach core courses in the Dougherty Family College.
-The GTF will attend all class sessions; help grade informal and formal writing assignments; update/coordinate Blackboard and other forms of course record-keeping; lead class activities or discussions on select topics; and mentor students individually and in small groups.
-They will also work in the Scholars Resource Center as a writing tutor.
+The Graduate Teaching Fellow will provide support to a faculty instructor who is assigned to teach core literature and writing courses in Dougherty Family College (DFC).
+The teaching fellow will attend all class sessions; help grade informal and formal writing assignments; update/coordinate Canvas and other forms of course record-keeping; lead class activities or discussions on selected topics; work in the Scholar’s Resource Center; and mentor students individually and in small groups.

 Teaching Mentorships